 Specific requirements in order to matriculate into the School of Medicine as a Rural Medicine Program student:

-- A satisfactory MCAT score on an exam taken no later than April of the matriculation year
+- MCAT score of 24 on the old exam or 495 on the new exam taken no later than April of the matriculation year

 - Students must earn a minimum GPA of 3.20 or higher in the pre-matriculation undergraduate or graduate program